Jatzelberger/gw2-upload-tool/README.md

 There should be no problem using Upload Tool, but I can not guarantee for anything!

-**Why does it have 90MB?**
+**Why is it 90MB?**

-It is programmed in Python, so it has to be shipped with a compiler.
+Since its written in Python is has to be shipped with a compiler to work on any pc

 **Any questions or requests?**